normalnorway/normal.no/docs/how-to-contribute.md

 See the Makefile for how to build and upload.

 TODO:
+Python 2.6 and Django 1.6 only! :(
+  Coding guidelines
 rename getting-started.md?
 url-namespace
 html5. define browser support (lowest IE version)